 Prior to joining A Place for Mom, Cancelosi was the Vice President of Technology and CIO at drugstore.com.
 Prior to drugstore.com, Cancelosi led consulting engagements at Walmart.com and Target.com and before that spent approximately seven years at Amazon.com in senior leadership roles in the Fulfillment Operations and Merchant Technologies divisions.

-Cancelosi holds a Bachelors of Arts and Sciences in Accounting and Computer Science from the University of Washington and a Master of Healthcare Administration from the Carlson School of Management at the University of Minnesota.
+Cancelosi holds a Bachelors of Arts and Sciences in Accounting from the University of Washington and a Master of Healthcare Administration from the Carlson School of Management at the University of Minnesota.